-Note: To choose High or Immediate , you need a special User Access Right .
-Note: Very sem also also as to est the priority of any a next of the yearly flaw.
-I as
+Note: To choose High or Immediate , you need a special User Access Rig ess Righ t.

 Note: You can also choose to set the priority of only a part of the workflow.
-Learn more in Set Priority on page 92.
+Learn more in Set Priority on page 101.